 The high phosphorus efficiency and acid soil tolerance makes serradella potentially suited to secondary land classes such as rocky or steep land with minimal fertiliser or lime application.

-NSW DPIRD and CSIRO currently have active serradella trials within the HLN footprint at Morven, Mangoplah and Bookham, NSW.
-These trials have identified the suitability of serradella, in particular Avila (Yellow) and Margurita (French/Pink) varieties, as an annual legume option for the region’s pasture systems.
+NSW DPIRD and CSIRO recently tested the performance of different serradella varieties in small plot trials locally at Morven, Mangoplah and Bookham as part of the MLA Project B.PAS.0361 Serradellas for new environments.
+These trials identified the suitability of serradella, in particular Avila (Yellow) and Margurita (French/Pink) varieties, as an annual legume option for the region’s pasture systems.
 This project will build on the momentum of this research and demonstrate the application of these serradella varieties in commercial pasture paddocks throughout our region.

 Want To Be Involved?